Energy

 a.

-blog, podcast, website, or an article on the use or conservation of
+find a blog, podcast, website, or an article on the use or

 b.

-for requirement 1a.
-Explain to your counselor what you have learned in
+source for requirement 1(a).
+Explain to your counselor what you

-completing the requirements that helps you better understand the
+have learned in completing the requirements that helps you

 2.